Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Model for binary test results

 \subsection{Notation}

 Say that we wish to obtain estimates of the accuracy of a test for a target condition with $J+1$ disease states, indexed by $j=0$ (disease-free), $1,..., J$.
-For example, there are four states in total for our motivating dataset: `no HCC' ($j=0)$, and `Very early', `Early' and `Advanced' HCC stage $(j = 1,2,3)$.
+For example, there are four states in total for our motivating dataset: `no HCC' ($j=0)$, and 3 stages of disease `Very early', `Early' and `Advanced' HCC $(j = 1,2,3)$.

 Let $i = 1,...,I$ denote study number.
-Ideally, each of the $I$ studies in the meta-analysis would report stage-specific data as shown in Table \ref{tab:2jdata}, where $x_{ij}$ and $x_{ij}^{-}$ represent the number of positive and negative test results, respectively, among individuals in each state $j$ in study $i$.
+We assume that all $I$ studies report data on stage $j = 0$, i.e. specificity.
+Ideally, each of the $I$ studies would report full stage-specific data as shown in Table \ref{tab:2jdata}, where $x_{ij}$ and $x_{ij}^{-}$ represent the number of positive and negative test results, respectively, among individuals in each state $j$ in study $i$.
 The total number of participants in each state in each study is defined as $N_{ij}=x_{ij}+x_{ij}^{-}$.
 Note that $N_{ij}$ could be zero for some $j$, since not all studies will report data for all disease stages.

 In practice, however, only $I_{A}$ studies report stage-specific data.
 We assume that additional studies are available that report some collapsed version of the counts in Table \ref{tab:2jdata}.
 Taking our motivating dataset specifically as an example: \begin{itemize} \item \textbf{`Overall' data}: An additional $I_{B}$ studies report $x_{i0}, x_{i0}^{-}, xall_i = \sum_{j=1}^{J}{ x_{ij}}$ and $xall_i^{-} = \sum_{j=1}^J{ x_{ij}^{-}}$.
 These studies also report the proportions of individuals within each of the $J$ disease stages, defined as $p_{ij}=\frac{N_{ij}}{\sum_{j=1}^{J}N_{ij}}$. \item \textbf{Other merged data}: A further $I_{C}$ studies report $x_{i0}$ and $x_{i0}^{-}$ and other merged sensitivity data.
-In our motivating example, these studies reported sensitivity combined over `very early' and `early' stages, and also sensitivity for `advanced' stage, i.e. $xov_i=x_{i1}+x_{i2}$, $xov_i^{-}=x_{i1}^{-}+x_{i2}^{-}$, $x_{i3}$ and $x_{i3}^{-}$.
-Note that, for this particular example, the proportion of individuals across the merged disease stages that belonged to the first disease stage, $q_i=\frac{p_{i1}}{p_{i1}+p_{i2}}$, was unknown, although this may also be reported in other examples. \end{itemize} The total number of studies is then $I = I_{A} + I_{B} + I_{C}$.
+In our motivating example, these studies reported sensitivity combined over `very early' and `early' stages, and also sensitivity for `advanced' stage, i.e. $xm_i=x_{i1}+x_{i2}$, $xm_i^{-}=x_{i1}^{-}+x_{i2}^{-}$, $x_{i3}$ and $x_{i3}^{-}$.
+Note that, for this particular example, the proportion of individuals across the merged disease stages that belonged to the first disease stage, $q_i=\frac{p_{i1}}{p_{i1}+p_{i2}}$, was unknown, although this may also be reported in other examples. \end{itemize} Note that in the case of studies reporting specificity and overall sensitivity without stage proportions, only the disease-free data are included in the analyses presented in this paper.
+We denote the number of these specificity-only studies as $I_{D}$.
+The total number of studies is then $I = I_{A} + I_{B} + I_{C} + I_{D}$.